 The Nikon SB-R200 wireless flash was designed as a macro flash.
 It was originally introduced as part of the R1 and R1C1 macro flash packages.
 It is also available individually for use with the R2 bracket.

 The Nissin i40 is the latest small, wireless flash that can be used on the R2 bracket.
-It is available in Canon and Nikon versions and can be used with cameras that have wireless flash capability (either built-in or with external transmitters).
+It is available in Canon, Nikon and Sony versions and can be used with cameras that have wireless flash capability (either built-in or with external transmitters).

-The Nissin i40 costs a little bit more than the Canon 270EX II and Nikon SB-R200 flashes but the i40 beats them both in terms of power and flexibility:
+The Nissin i40 costs a little bit more than the Canon EL-100 and Nikon SB-R200 flashes but the i40 beats them both in terms of power and flexibility:

-- the Nissin i40 is nearly twice as powerful as the Canon 270EX II and 4 times as powerful than the Nikon SB-R200.
+- the Nissin i40 is nearly twice as powerful as the Canon EL-100 and 4 times as powerful than the Nikon SB-R200.

 - the Nissin i40 uses 4 AA batteries vs. 2 AA in the Canon and a CR123 battery in the Nikon.
 Faster recycling and longer battery life.